vergoh/vnstat-docker/README.md

 ## docker-compose.yml

-Two example docker-compose compose files are provided:
+Two example docker compose files are provided:

 [`docker-compose.yml`](https://github.com/vergoh/vnstat-docker/blob/master/docker-compose.yml) is the more simple example with both the vnStat daemon and the httpd running in the same container.
 While this example works without changes for most users, it results in the httpd also using host networking which may not be a wanted feature for some users.